osiegmar/FastCSV/README.md

 </p>

 <p align="center">
-  FastCSV is an ultra-fast, dependency-free and RFC-compliant CSV library for Java.
+  FastCSV is a lightning-fast, dependency-free CSV library for Java that conforms to RFC standards.
 </p>

 <p align="center">